jupyterlab/jupyter-ai/docs/source/users/index.md

 ## Configuration

-You can specify an allowlist, to only allow a certain list of providers, or a blocklist, to block some providers.
+You can specify an allowlist, to only allow only a certain list of providers, or a blocklist, to block some providers.

 ### Blocklisting providers
 This configuration allows for blocking specific providers in the settings panel.
 This list takes precedence over the allowlist in the next section.

 ```
-jupyter lab --Ai.blocked_providers=openai
+jupyter lab --AiExtension.blocked_providers=openai
 ```

 To block more than one provider in the block-list, repeat the runtime configuration.

 ```
-jupyter lab --Ai.blocked_providers=openai --Ai.blocked_providers=ai21
+jupyter lab --AiExtension.blocked_providers=openai --AiExtension.blocked_providers=ai21
 ```

 ### Allowlisting providers
 This configuration allows for filtering the list of providers in the settings panel to only an allowlisted set of providers.

 ```
-jupyter lab --Ai.allowed_providers=openai
+jupyter lab --AiExtension.allowed_providers=openai
 ```

 To allow more than one provider in the allowlist, repeat the runtime configuration.

 ```
-jupyter lab --Ai.allowed_providers=openai --Ai.allowed_providers=ai21
+jupyter lab --AiExtension.allowed_providers=openai --AiExtension.allowed_providers=ai21
 ```